SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Related Work

 \subsection{Segment Anything Model}

-SAM is an encoder-decoder image segmentation model.
-SAM's encoder is a pre-trained Vision Transformer (ViT) with weights and biases trained by 1 Billion Mask (SA-1B) dataset \cite{kirillov2023segment}.
-Differently from traditional encoder-decoder models, SAM includes a prompt encoder \cite{8113128} that is designed to use a human input of a point, or a bounding box, mapped as a vector embedding along with the image.
-SAM introduces three main advancements: (1) Promptable segmentation: SAM produces high-quality object masks from input prompts such as points or boxes; (2) It was trained on a dataset of 11 million images and 1.1 billion masks, created automatically by the model itself; (3) SAM exhibits strong zero-shot performance across a variety of segmentation tasks.
+SAM is an encoder–decoder image-segmentation model.
+Its encoder is a pre-trained Vision Transformer (ViT) whose weights and biases were learned from the 1 Billion Mask (SA-1B) dataset \citep{kirillov2023segment}.
+Unlike traditional encoder–decoder architectures, SAM incorporates a prompt encoder that maps user input such as a point or a bounding box into an embedding vector, which is processed together with the image.
+The model offers three principal advantages: (1) promptable segmentation, which yields high-quality object masks from simple prompts; (2) training on a large-scale dataset of 11 million images and 1.1 billion masks that were automatically generated by the model itself; and (3) strong zero-shot performance across a wide range of segmentation tasks.